paytonrules/Eskimo/README.md

 Eskimo is a framework for developing 2D games in JavaScript using the HTML5 canvas.
 The framework is being actively extracted from game development, and such is under very active development.
 The goals for it are:

-  * Easy to get started - cause I wanna make a lot of games
-  * Testable without a browser (using node)
+  * Testable without a browser (node)
+  * Simple to Install
+  * Loose coupling to the application logic
   * Hides the boilerplate of creating numerous games
   * An opinionated architecture.
 You should do things the right way.